Mr. Productions DJ Service

 Do you have licensed music?
 Yes

 What is your typical process when working with a new client?
-I would meet with you to answer any questions you may have.
+I answer any questions right away.
+I arrange a phone meeting if required.
 A signed contract and a deposit are required to book the date.

 What educational background and/or professional qualifications do you have?
 I attend DJ conferences.
-I am on the executive of the Hamilton Chapter of the Canadian Disc Jockey Association.
-I have a BA from Mcmaster University in Multimedia.
+I am on the executive of the Hamilton Chapter of the Canadian Disc Jockey Association (CDJA).
+I have a Honours BA from McMaster University in Multimedia.
+I have a Human Resources Post-Graduate Certificate from Mohawk College.
 I am also a Certified Responsible DJ with the School Dance Network.

 What types of clients have you worked with?
-Engaged couples, schools, businesses, associations, families, teams, day cares, and organizations.
+Engaged couples, married couples, schools, businesses, associations, families, teams, child care centers, before and after programs, foundations, campgrounds, and organizations.

 Describe a recent wedding you enjoyed.
 How long did it take?
-I DJ'd a wedding at a brewery.
+I had a wedding at a brewery.
 The ceremony was outside, the reception was in a tent, and the dancing was indoors.
-I supplied sound equipment for each of the locations.
-It took 14 hours on the day of the wedding.
-Plus hours of preparation and a site visit.
+I supplied sound equipment for each of the areas.
+I was there about 15 hours on the day of the wedding.
+I also spent countless hours before their wedding, preparing music, communicating with them, and also visiting the venue.

 What advice would you give a client looking to hire a professional DJ?
-When you see a vendor you like, book them right away.
+There are only 22 prime weekends in a year.
+Sometimes over a dozen different vendors are required for an event.
+If you see a vendor you like, book them right away.
+That's why clients like you book me as right away.
+It's one additional thing you can check off your list.

 What questions should clients think through before talking to professional DJs?
 What will be my experience with this DJ?
-Is he/she responsive?
-Does he/she care about my wedding, party, or event?
-Is he/she fun and friendly?
-Can he/she read a crowd?
+Is the DJ responsive?
+Does the DJ care about my wedding, party, or event?
+Is the DJ fun and friendly?
+Can the DJ read a crowd?

-Describe the work you do most often for your customers: I create a fun memories and provide personalized music at every celebration using a DJ Planner and Online Guest Requests.
-I read the crowd and play music for the group of people.
-I play music that is fun and appropriate for large groups of people.
-I provide sound equipment, light shows, music for dancing, MC services, sound and music for wedding ceremonies, dry ice for first dances, digital projectors, and portable video screens.
+Describe the work you do most often for your clients: I provide personalized music at every celebration using a DJ Planner and Online Guest Requests.
+I read the crowd, and I play music that is fun.
+I can also be your MC.
+I provide sound equipment, light shows, ceremony music, dry ice for first dances, digital video projectors, and portable video screens.

 What advice do you give a customer looking to hire a professional like you?
-Meet the DJ that will be at your event or party.
-Ask yourself, is he/she friendly?
+Look at the DJ's talent.
+Know the DJ that will be at your event or party, that way you can reach them directly during your planning stages.
+Ask yourself, is the DJ friendly?
 Fun?
 Does the DJ care about the music at my wedding or event?
-Can he/she read a crowd?

 What questions does a customer need to ask before hiring a good professional?